After Ethiopia crash horror, some nations ground Boeing 737 MAX 8s

 Various worried nations took swift action.

 Ethiopian Airlines, which has four other 737 MAX 8 jets, said it was grounding them as a precaution.

-China ordered its airlines to suspend their 737 MAX 8 jets by 6 p.m.
+China also ordered its airlines to suspend their 737 MAX 8 jets by 6 p.m.

 Noting that the accidents involving newly delivered planes had both taken place shortly after take-off, the Civil Aviation Administration of China (CAAC) said it would notify airlines when they could resume flying the jets, after contacting Boeing and the U.S. Federal Aviation Administration (FAA).